hoangsonww/Collabify-Project-Manager/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`)
 5. Push to the branch (`git push origin feature/YourFeature`)
 6. Open a pull request
-7. Wait for review and feedback
+7. Wait for review and feedback.
+We'll review your pull request and provide feedback.
+If everything looks good, we'll merge it into the main branch.

 We appreciate your contributions to make Collabify even better!

 Also, feel free to open an issue if you find any bugs or have feature requests.
 We are always looking to improve the application and your feedback is invaluable.

+> Note: Please make sure to follow the code style and conventions used in the project.
+This will help maintain consistency and readability throughout the codebase.

 ## Conclusion